 The Board determines, upon the recommendations of the Independence Committee, the key employees, officers, directors, management company employees and consultants to whom RSR grants are to be made and determines the terms and conditions of the RSRs granted.
 Individual grants are determined by an assessment of an individual's current and expected future performance, level of responsibilities and the importance of the position to the Corporation.
-Consideration is also given to the individual's past impact on or contribution to, and/or the individual's ability in the future to have an impact on or contribute to the long-term performance of the Corporation.
+Consideration is also given to the individual's past impact on or contribution to, and/or the individual's ability in the future to have an impact on or contribute to the long-term performance of the Corporation, as well as the number of RSRs previously granted to the individual.
+The Independence Committee will take into consideration other forms of long-term incentive compensation for the individual, including stock options, when determining the elements of an individual's compensation.